Marie-Pierre Kœnig: World War II

-Kœnig was a captain and assistant to lieutenant-colonel Raoul Magrin-Vernerey in the 13th Demi-Brigade of Foreign Legion of the French Foreign Legion.
+Kœnig was a captain and assistant to Lieutenant-Colonel Raoul Magrin-Vernerey in the 13th Demi-Brigade of Foreign Legion of the French Foreign Legion.

-When World War II broke out, Kœnig returned to France.
-In 1940, he was assigned as a captain with the French troops in Norway, for which he was later awarded the Krigskorset med Sverd or Norwegian War Cross with Sword, in 1942.
-After the fall of France he escaped to England from Brittany.
+When World War II broke out, Captain Kœnig returned to France.
+In the Spring of 1940, he was a member of the French expeditionary force in Norway for which he was later awarded Norway's Krigskorset med Sverd, or the War Cross with Sword, in 1942.
+After the fall of France, he escaped to England from Brittany.

 In London, Kœnig joined General Charles de Gaulle and was promoted to colonel.
 He became chief of staff in the first divisions of the Free French Forces.
 In 1941, he served in the campaigns in Syria and Lebanon.
 He was later promoted to general and took command of the First French Brigade in Egypt.
 His unit of 3700 men held ground against five Axis divisions (c.
 37,000 men) for 16 days at the Battle of Bir Hakeim until they were ordered to evacuate on 11 June 1942.
-General de Gaulle said to Kœnig: "Hear and tell your troops: the whole of France is watching you, you are our pride."
+De Gaulle said to Kœnig, "Know and tell your troops that all of France is watching you and that you are its pride."

 Later, Kœnig served as the Free French delegate to the Allied headquarters under General Dwight D. Eisenhower.
 In 1944, he was given command of the Free French who participated in the Invasion of Normandy.
 Kœnig also served as a military advisor to de Gaulle.
-In June 1944, he was given command of the French Forces of the Interior (FFI) to unify various French Resistance groups under de Gaulle's control.
-Under his command, the FFI abandoned ranged battle in the Maquis, preferring sabotage waged in support of the invading army.
-Important in D-Day, the role of the FFI became decisive in the battle for Normandy and in the landing in Provence of the US Seventh Army and French Army B. On 21 August 1944, de Gaulle appointed Kœnig military governor of Paris to restore law and order.
-In 1945, he was sent to arrest Marshal Pétain, who had taken refuge in Germany, but who gave himself up at the frontier with Switzerland.
+In June 1944, he was given command of the French Forces of the Interior (FFI) to unify the various French Resistance groups under de Gaulle's control.
+Under his command, the FFI abandoned ranged battle in the maquis and preferred sabotage that was waged in support of the invading army.
+Important during D-Day, the FFI had a role that became decisive in the battle for Normandy and in the landing in Provence of the US Seventh Army and French Army B.

+On 21 August 1944, de Gaulle appointed Kœnig military governor of Paris to restore law and order.
+In 1945, he was sent to arrest Marshal Philippe Pétain, who had taken refuge in Germany but gave himself up at the frontier with Switzerland.

 Cold War

-After the war, Kœnig was military governor of the French occupation zone in Germany from 1945 to 1949.
-In 1949, he became inspector general in North Africa and in 1950 vice-president of the Supreme War Council.
+After the war, Kœnig was the military governor of the French occupation zone in Germany from 1945 to 1949.
+In 1949, he became inspector general in North Africa, and in 1950, he became the vice-president of the Supreme War Council.